dnvriend/fastparse-test/README.md

 To make sense of text, you need a way to parse it, and parser libraries such as fastparse can help you do that.

 ## Parsers
+In functional programming, a parser combinator is a higher-order function that accepts several parsers as input and returns a new parser as its output.

 A parser is a function which takes an input stream of characters and yields a parse tree by applying the parser logic over sections of the character stream (called [lexemes](https://en.wikipedia.org/wiki/Lexeme)) to build up a composite data structure for the AST.